timbroed/MUSES/README.md

 Please feel free to contact us with any questions or comments:

-Tim Broedermann, David Bruggemann and Christos Sakaridis
+Tim Broedermann and Christos Sakaridis

 E-Mail: muses.efcl [at] zohomail.eu